VicidominiLab/VicidominiLab.github.io/_research/ImageProcessingAnalysis.md

 ---
 title: "Image Processing and Analysis"
-shortd: "The job of image restoration is to figure out what the instrument is actually trying to tell you.
-(Roy Pike).
-The aims of this set of projecte is to implement computational algorithms  able to to improve the quality/resolution of a microscopy dataset (e.g., via deconvolution) and to extract from them the maximum about of biological information."
+quote: "The job of image restoration is to figure out what the instrument is actually trying to tell you (Roy Pike)."
+shortd: "The aims of this set of projecte is to implement computational algorithms  able to to improve the quality/resolution of a microscopy dataset (e.g., via deconvolution) and to extract from them the maximum about of biological information."
 type: Img Proc Anal
 collection: research
 date: 2016-04-01